 Forests in the Mid-hills are better managed and deforestation and forest degradation have been largely reversed mainly due to the community based forestry program, where local communities are directly involved in management and utilization of their local forests.
+LFP ( 2009) records a mean 21% biomass increase across community forests of all types and conditions measured over a 14 years period (1.5% per year).
 However, unplanned and unregulated infrastructure (especially rural roads) still contributes to forest loss in these areas.